 The module provides an analysis of the way in which the market system functions as a mechanism for coordinating the independent choices of individual economic agents.
 It addresses the behaviour and decision making of consumers and firms, and evaluates the efficiency and equity implications of competition and other market structures.
 The role of government in incentivising types of economic behaviour and addressing market failure is also explored.View full module details

 EC502 - Macroeconomics

 Spring term starts with studying the long-run, that is, what determines the standard of living of countries in the long term, as opposed to short-run economic fluctuations.
-We then study microeconomic fundamentals of macroeconomics to understand in-depth the determinants of consumption, investment, and labour supply decisions.
-We then use these and the ideas developed in the autumn term to extensively examine macroeconomic demand management policies (fiscal and monetary) and their shortcomings.
-We finally study the role of the financial system in the macroeconomy and the causes behind some financial crises with special focus on the 2008/09 global financial crisis.View full module details
+It then considers microeconomic fundamentals of macroeconomics to understand in-depth the determinants of consumption, investment, and labour supply decisions.
+These considerations and the ideas developed in the autumn term are then used to extensively examine macroeconomic demand management policies (fiscal and monetary) and their shortcomings.
+Finally, we consider the role of the financial system in the macroeconomy and the causes behind some financial crises.
+Particular focus is given to the 2008/09 global financial crisis.View full module details

 AC521 - Management Accounting I